Written by Terry Smith

 This is a durable product, and I reckon you would get a few good winters out of it before you had to replace it, so the price tag is more than fair, in my opinion.
 In addition, the ribbon design makes it easier to wrap more unusually shaped plants and shrubs and the thickness of the material means it is great for things like palm trees and olive trees, that can often be under threat in colder climates come winter.

 This material is 100% biodegradable and is completely harmless to your plants.
 It is also very durable and will last you a long time, being able to be used again and again.
-I like the fact that you can order as much or as little as you like of this garden frost protection, and that it only costs 3.34 per 1 metre by 0.5 metre.
-That’s not a bad price for something that is going to last you for a fair old while and offer you excellent protection.
+I like the fact that you can order as much or as little as you like of this garden frost protection, and it comes as a 10 metre roll 75cm in height.
+It’s not a bad price for something that is going to last you for a fair old while and offer you excellent protection.

 Despite its thickness, this insulating mat is quite breathable, something I was surprised by, and its insulating properties are quite excellent.
 Now, I wouldn’t wrap the entire plant in this stuff, but to wrap around the plant pot, and use a thinner, plastic cover for the actual plant would be an excellent combination, one that I think would be ideal for seeing your plants through the dark and cold months.